thomasballinger/bittorrent/readme.md

 Reactor needs timer events
 Torrent behaviors get called on timer events

-Peers need to save pending requests and check up on them so we can cancel them if we don't need the piece
-Peer Behaviors:
-Get called after every read/write event, and perhaps also on timers?
-They implement sending more messages or not -

 peer.send_msg needs to take care of housekeeping for these messages individual messages need to time out, this housekeeping needs to happen even if now